Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 | `CPSR`        |10000                     | 8           | Current Program Status Register |

 **Important Notes**:
-- If possible, `R12` and `R11` should only be used as temporary register, as the assembler will sometimes create additional machine instructions that overwrite those two registers in order to load immidiates.
+- If possible, `R12` and `R11` should only be used as temporary register, as the assembler will sometimes create additional machine instructions that overwrite those two registers in order to load immediates.
 - Not all instructions support the `CPSR`.
 - If it is supported, data access works like this:
    - **Writing to the register**: Only the least significant bits of the data bus are written into the register, and the remaining bits are ignored.